Part One of Three in this Series.

 At first glance, this may be the most boring blog post ever.
 Or, it might be the most important if you are fumbling over your video settings.

 Before jumping in, it helps to understand that the drone industry did not evolve from either the photography or film/video industries.
 The invention of the self-hovering quadcopter (DJI Phantom 1) was loosely the result of an unlikely collision between the cellphone industry and remote control hobbyists.
-The photo/video terminology found in the DJIGo4 app is therefore often inconsistent with that of traditional professional image-makers.
+The photo/video terminology found in the DJIGo4 app is therefore sometimes inconsistent with that of traditional professional image-makers.
 That said, here we go!

 Video formats, codecs, and containers; (lions and tigers, and bears, oh my!) scary stuff to try and grasp when all we want to do is make a nice drone video to share with family and friends, right?
 Why is this so scary?
 For starters, there are so many acronyms and set-up options to consider – even before dealing with proper camera exposure.
 Let’s start with a breakdown of terminology and definitions.